Bellomia/StatThLab_UniMib/README.md

 - MD stands for *Molecular Dynamics*;
 - MC stands for *Monte Carlo*.

-The course/lab focused on using these two popular techniques to tackle a standard ---yet challenging, cause multiscale in nature--- solid-state problem: the *fil rouge* being Ag adatoms drifting over fcc silver 100 and 111 surfaces, the MD simulations are meant to investigate the detailed short time-scale dynamics while the MC statistics model surface diffusion in the long time-scale, according to *Transition State Theory* (TST).
+The course/lab focused on using these two popular techniques to tackle a standard ---yet challenging, cause multiscale in nature--- solid state problem: the *fil rouge* being Ag adatoms drifting over fcc silver 100 and 111 surfaces, the MD simulations are meant to investigate the detailed short time-scale dynamics while the MC statistics model surface diffusion in the long time-scale, according to *Transition State Theory* (TST).